c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	execute = mean
 ```

-The *mean* process returns the arithmetic mean of all image bands provided. *Mean* is calculated for each pixel individually.
+The *mean* process returns the arithmetic mean of all bands in the *selected* image. *Mean* is calculated for each pixel individually.
 If the *retain* option is used, a stack of multispectral images can be reduced either to one multispectral image or a time course of brightness bands (see *retain*).

 Def: ![](../images/M5_mean.png)	v: values; i: items; n: item count